 Recently, I examined the case of film exhibitor May Burnham Richardson, who owned and operated the Star Theatre in Milford, NH from 1912 to 1920.
 Richardson was a suffragist and one of at least two dozen women who ran movies in the state during the 1910s and ’20s.
 Though it remains unknown how many of New Hampshire’s women exhibitors were suffragists, recent research by scholars such as Kathryn Fuller-Seeley and Karen Ward Mahar, Paul Moore and Louis Pelletier, and Germain Lacasse for the Women Film Pioneers Project has begun to explore the broader terrain of women’s film exhibition more fully, and this work has turned up increasing numbers of independent business women who owned or operated moving picture shows during the silent era.

-In a new essay, “Roll the Credits: Gender, Geography and the People’s History of Cinema,” for the Routledge Companion to New Cinema History (in press), I continue to explore the gendered landscape of film exhibition during the 1910s and 1920s, with a focus on how the personal politics of gender within exhibitor trade associations during the late 1910s converged with, confronted and were co-opted by macro-level changes taking place in the film industry (specifically the rise of vertical integration).
+In a new essay, “Roll the Credits: Gender, Geography and the People’s History of Cinema,” for the Routledge Companion to New Cinema History, I continue to explore the gendered landscape of film exhibition during the 1910s and 1920s, with a focus on how the personal politics of gender within exhibitor trade associations during the late 1910s converged with, confronted and were co-opted by macro-level changes taking place in the film industry (specifically the rise of vertical integration).

 As a context for my research, I was curious to know how the geographic distribution of women exhibitors during this era compared to the gendered distribution of total population across the United States.
 Did women exhibitors appear more frequently in parts of the country where women formed a majority of total population?
 To answer this question quantitatively would require comprehensive spatial data sets that were precisely aligned temporally, and the use of statistical analysis to determine the significance of spatial correlations between the two geographic distributions at any given moment in time.
 Within a more qualitative mode of research, however, GIS visualizations combining two layers of temporally uneven geographic data served me quite well as a useful heuristic for beginning to think through the complexities of gender and geography as they may relate to the flow of culture and politics through networks of movie exhibition and distribution.
 Such visualizations may ultimately be more effective in raising new questions for further analysis – through statistics and/or the development of detailed historical narratives – than producing definitive answers in themselves.